YellLabs/playmodutils/README.md

 These are required so the functional tests for the module run successfully.

-What's new in verision 0.1.5
+What's new in version 0.1.5
 ----------------------------

 Added a custom command in commands.py file to push dependencies.yml and modules zip file to artifactory.